PolideaInternal/BeamSnowflakeExamples/README.md

 * --url= Snowflake's JDBC-like url including account name and region without any parameters.
 * --oauthToken= required for OAuth authentication only.
 * --privateKeyPath=: path to Private Key file.
 Required for Private Key authentication only.
-* --privateKeyPassphrase= private Key's passphrase.
-Required for Private Key authentication only.
 * --authenticator= authenticator to use.
 Optional.
 * --portNumber= port number.
 Optional.
 * --loginTimeout= login timeout.
 Optional.